 - Remember that it must be scripted visually.

-- Make the scene more dynamic by adding the unexpected.
+- Make the scene dynamic — add the unexpected.

-- Go heavy on the Action Lines and light on the Dialogue.
+- Go heavy on Action Lines and light on Dialogue.

 How to Make a Storyboard

 Depending on who you are, visualizing a car chase might be easier than learning how to write a car chase scene in a screenplay.
 But there are other parts of screenwriting that may be a bit harder to envision.
 In our next article, let’s explore how to storyboard so you can better understand the movie playing in your head and transfer it flawlessly, to the page.